Background and Definitions

 Prescription medication use is widespread, complex, and increasingly risky.
 Clinicians have access to an armamentarium of more than 10,000 prescription medications, and nearly one-third of adults in the United States take 5 or more medications.
 Advances in clinical therapeutics have undoubtedly resulted in major improvements in health for patients with many diseases, but these benefits have also been accompanied by increased risks.
 An adverse drug event (ADE) is defined as harm experienced by a patient as a result of exposure to a medication, and ADEs account for nearly 700,000 emergency department visits and 100,000 hospitalizations each year.
-ADEs affect nearly 5% of hospitalized patients, making them one of the most common types of inpatient errors; ambulatory patients may experience ADEs at even higher rates.
+Nearly 5% of hospitalized patients experience an ADE, making them one of the most common types of inpatient errors.
+Ambulatory patients may experience ADEs at even higher rates—the dramatic increase in deaths due to opioid medications has largely taken place outside the hospital.
 Transitions in care are also a well-documented source of preventable harm related to medications.

-There are patient-specific and drug-specific risk factors for ADEs.
-Polypharmacy—taking more medications than clinically indicated—is likely the strongest risk factor for ADEs.
-Elderly patients, who take more medications and are more vulnerable to specific medication adverse effects, are particularly vulnerable to ADEs.
+There are patient-specific, drug-specific, and clinician-specific risk factors for ADEs.
+Polypharmacy—taking more medications than clinically necessary—is likely the strongest risk factor for ADEs.
+Elderly patients, who take more medications and are more susceptible to specific medication adverse effects, are particularly vulnerable to ADEs.
 Pediatric patients are also at elevated risk, particularly when hospitalized, since many medications for children must be dosed according to their weight.
 Other well-documented patient-specific risk factors include limited health literacy and numeracy (the ability to use arithmetic operations for daily tasks), both of which are independently associated with ADE risk.
 It is important to note that in ambulatory care, patient-level risk factors are probably an under-recognized source of ADEs.
 Studies have shown that both caregivers (including parents of sick children) and patients themselves commit medication administration errors at surprisingly high rates.

 The Institute for Safe Medication Practices maintains a list of high-alert medications—medications that can cause significant patient harm if used in error.
-These include medications that have dangerous adverse effects, but also include look-alike, sound-alike medications, which have similar names and physical appearance but completely different pharmaceutical properties.
+These include medications that have dangerous adverse effects, but also include look-alike and sound-alike medications, which have similar names and physical appearance but completely different pharmaceutical properties.
 The Beers criteria, which define certain classes of medications as potentially inappropriate for geriatric patients, have traditionally been used to assess medication safety.
-However, the newer STOPP criteria (Screening Tool of older Person's inappropriate Prescriptions) have been shown to more accurately predict ADEs than the Beers criteria, and are therefore likely a better measure of prescribing safety in the elderly.
+However, the newer STOPP criteria (Screening Tool of Older Person's inappropriate Prescriptions) have been shown to more accurately predict ADEs than the Beers criteria, and they are therefore likely a better measure of prescribing safety in older patients.

-Though there are specific types of medications for which the harm generally outweighs the benefits, such as benzodiazepine sedatives in elderly patients, it is now clear that most ADEs are caused by commonly used medications that have risks, but offer significant benefits if used properly.
-These medications include antidiabetic agents (e.g., insulin), oral anticoagulants (e.g., warfarin), and antiplatelet agents (such as aspirin and clopidogrel).
-Together, these four medications—which are not considered inappropriate by the Beers criteria—account for nearly 50% of emergency department visits for ADEs in Medicare patients.
-Focusing on improving prescribing safety for these necessary but higher-risk medications may reduce the large burden of ADEs in the elderly to a greater extent than focusing on use of potentially inappropriate classes of medications.
+Though there are specific types of medications for which the harm generally outweighs the benefits, such as benzodiazepine sedatives in elderly patients, it is now clear that most ADEs are caused by commonly used medications that have risks but offer significant benefits if used properly.
+These medications include antidiabetic agents (e.g., insulin), oral anticoagulants (e.g., warfarin), antiplatelet agents (such as aspirin and clopidogrel), and opioid pain medications.
+Together, these four medications account for more than 50% of emergency department visits for ADEs in Medicare patients.
+Focusing on improving prescribing safety for these necessary but higher-risk medications may reduce the large burden of ADEs in elderly patients to a greater extent than focusing on use of potentially inappropriate classes of medications.

 The pathway between a clinician's decision to prescribe a medication and the patient actually receiving the medication consists of several steps: